Hallur20/Assignment5Algorithms/README.md

 <h1>Conclusion <g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji></h1>

 <p>We would like to briefly conclude that Trie is an alternative data structure for data mining algorithms used to store strings that can be visualized like a graph, which can be useful for fast retrieval on large data sets as searching  in a unorganized text data.
-We conclude also that Trie data structure is very similar to Binary Tree
+We conclude also that Trie data structure is very similar to Binary Tree.

- Apart from that, it also works quiet fast, which enables lots of results in a very short time. </p>
+We conclude that if we want to measure the time complexity of inserting from a trie would be depended on the length of the word a that’s well be inserted to the trie, and the number of total words, n, which would look like <strong>O(an)</strong>.</p>